Diagnosis and Treatment Plans

 Do you offer Wiley Treatment Planner?

-Not at this time, but we may offer this or something similar in the future.
+Not at this time, but we may offer something similar in the future.

 Why doesn't my treatment plan show up in the client's progress notes?